 These are all issues that I have over 15 years of professional experience in and welcome into my practice.

 Depending on the nature of the issue and the individual client, I tend to also incorporate elements of Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Narrative Therapy, and Family Systems Therapy into my approach.
 I see my clients as the experts of their own individual lives and my role as your therapist is to share knowledge and insight, offer strategies and coping skills, and offer you a sense of hopefulness and empowerment so that you can live your best and most fulfilling life!

 I strive to be client centered and will always go out of my way to ensure that you feel heard and understood.

-**Please note that all therapy services are currently being conducted virtually via a secure online video platform.
+**Please note that all therapy services are currently available in person, as well as virtually via a secure online video platform.
 Telephone therapy is also available if preferred.**

 The fee for service is $140.00 per therapy session which is required at the end of each scheduled appointment.

 An initial session is approximately 1.5 hours in length and follow-up sessions are approximately 1 hour in length.

 Accepted methods of payment are cash, cheque, or etransfer, and a receipt will always be provided.
 There is no HST or GST charged for therapy sessions.